davidmhart/Portfolio/README.md

 ## CS355 Python Curriculum

-After taking CS355, I began working with Dr. Brian Morse doing image processing research.
+After taking CS355, I began working with Dr. Bryan Morse doing image processing research.
 I approached him about the idea of switching the CS355 class to Python since Python is better suited for image processing and matrix operations.
 He agreed to the idea and I rewrote the course labs in Python form.
 This is the currently used curriculum for the CS355 course.
 I also provided the Latex files that